-What’s up everybody!
+What’s you,p everybody?
 Eric Allen here of ERA Fitness Systems and Underwear Model Abs.
-I am linking up with my friend Rick Kaselj today to talk about exercises for injury or injury prevention.
-One thing that I had asked outside of what’s the magic bullet for fat loss when you are in 30’s or 40’s is the kind of workout to prevent from getting an injury.
+I am linking up with my friend Rick Kaselj today to talk about exercises for injuries or injury prevention.
+I often get asked what the magic bullet for fat loss is when you are in your 30s or 40s is the best type of workout to prevent injuries.

 CLICK HERE to watch the YouTube video.

-People want to be active, want to play with their kids and want to continue competing sports that they love, but there is no magic bullet for fat loss and there is no magic bullet for injury prevention.
-I want to give you guys one exercise to continually practice that will build your balance, increase mobility and give you the opportunity to be more prone to avoid injury in the future.
-The exercise is called Overhead Squat.
+People want to be active, want to play with their kids, and want to continue competing in sports that they love, but there is no magic bullet for fat loss or injury prevention.
+I want to give you guys one exercise to continually practice that will build your balance, increase mobility and allow you to decrease the chance of injury in the future.
+The exercise is called the Overhead Squat.

-This is an exercise that 90% of population is not capable of doing.
-They don’t have the range of motion and they don’t have mobility.
-I will show you the movement and give you some stretches that can help you get into this movement and I’ll explain a little bit of the benefits of what these stretches actually do.
+This is an exercise that 90% of the population is incapable of doing.
+Most people don’t have a range of motion or balance.
+I will show you the exercise and give you some stretches to help you get into this movement.
+I’ll also explain the benefits of these stretches.

-So if you’ve never seen an Overhead Squat before, what you will do is grab an easy pipe of barbell or whatever you think you can handle out.
-It must be wide enough that when you lift your leg the bar will not move.
-If you are holding it and you lift it with your leg or arm, the bar will not move.
-From there what you will do is place yourself in a squat position, legs about 20 to 30 degrees apart.
-You will put the barbell above the head, point your triceps forward, tap your shoulders down back and descend all the way down to the ground, knees in line with toes, weight sitting back on the heel, barbell directly over your shoulders, breathe out and come up.
+So if you’ve never seen an Overhead Squat before, what you will do is grab a barbell or whatever you think you can handle.
+It must be wide enough so that when you lift your leg, the bar will not move.
+If you are holding it and lifting it with your leg or arm, the bar will not move.
+From there, place yourself in a squat position, with your legs shoulder distance apart and feet pointed out 20 to 30 degrees.
+Put the barbell above your head, point your triceps forward, tap your shoulders down back and descend to the ground, knees in line with toes, weight sitting back on the heel, barbell directly over your shoulders, breathe out and come up.

-It’s a very difficult movement to do because of the mobility needed which we talked about earlier.
-One, you really need good ankle mobility.
-Two, you need really good knees mobility.
+This is a very difficult movement to do because of the mobility required.
+One, you need good ankle mobility.
+Two, you need really good knee mobility.
 Three, you need very good hip mobility.
-Four, you need very good mobility in your shoulder by nearly in subclavius, the external and clavicular pec to be able to open up to where the bar can sit up.
+Four, you need very good mobility in your shoulders.
+The external and clavicular pecs need to open up to where the bar can sit.

-To increase ankle mobility, you will step back and you are stretching.
-You are breathing in and you are breathing out, and then your knee forward a little bit.
-Do it for about 2 to 3 seconds for each calf.
+To increase ankle mobility, step back and stretch.
+Breathe in and out, and then move your knee forward.
+Do this for about 20 to 30 seconds for each calf.

-What you will do is find a wall or post.
-You place one foot in front and one leg back.
-You try to get that front leg with the hamstring which is covering the calf, so you are stretching out your hip flexor.
-Again, about 20 to 30 seconds with 5 to 6 stretches on each exhale, you want to follow them the deeper into the stretch.
-You do that on each leg.
+Find a wall or post.
+Place one foot in front and one leg back, stretching your hip flexor.
+Again, hold for about 20 to 30 seconds with 5 to 6 stretches.
+On each exhale, you want to follow them deeper into the stretch.

-You want to sit down on the ground.
-You put both of your legs at the 93 angle.
-You put one hand outside your leg, bring your hand next to your foot in front.
-Simply you are going to push on that back arm and lean forward over the calf in front of you.
-You are breathing in, breathing out and falling over the calf.
-Again, 20 to 30 seconds on each side.
+Sit down on the ground with both legs at a 90-degree angle.
+Place one hand on the outside of your leg, and bring your other hand next to your foot.
+Push on that back arm and lean forward over the calf in front of you.
+Breathe in and breathe out, falling over the calf.
+Again, hold for 20 to 30 seconds on each side.

 You have probably seen this stretch before.
-One foot is on front of the other.
-You are breathing in, breathing out falling a little more of this stretch.
+One foot is in front of the other.
+Breathe in and breathe out, falling a little more into this stretch.

-It might take you from a month to a year to do this movement but I want to talk about now is a couple of benefits of this movement.
+Doing this exercise might take a month to a year, but I want to share a couple of benefits.

-- It might engage your glutes a lot more than any other exercise because you are dropping below 90 degrees and that’s one when your glutes is most active.
+- It might engage your glutes more than any other exercise because you are dropping below 90 degrees, and that’s when your glutes are most active.

-- It will build structural balance on the knee because as you descend below 90 degrees, your VMO which is the medial part of your quad is most active in that range of motion.
+- It will build structural balance on the knee because as you descend below 90 degrees, your VMO (the medial part of your quad) is most active in that range of motion.

-- You are going to build structural balance in your back and in your shoulder as you engage your traps all the way at the top in this range of motion.
+- You will build structural balance in your back and shoulder as you engage your traps to the top in this range of motion.

-Once you get that, you build structural balance and weight that is incomparable to any other exercise.
-You will very likely be injury-free hopefully for the rest of your life.
-I hope this helps and I will see you in the next video.
+Once you get that, you build structural balance and weight incomparable to any other exercise.
+You will likely be injury-free, hopefully for the rest of your life.
+I hope this helps, and I will see you in the next video.